open-contracting/standard/docs/schema/reference.md

 # Release Reference

 The [Release Schema](release) provides a detailed specification of the fields and data structures to use when publishing contracting data.
-Supplementary schemas show how to combine releases into release packages and how to compile releases into records.
+Supplementary schemas show how to combine releases into release packages and record packages.

 Releases are immutable – presenting information about a particular event in the lifetime of a contracting process.
 Publishers must not edit a release after publication; a new release can be created by changing the release's `id` and `date`.

+A few fields are required, to ensure the structural integrity of OCDS data.
+For example, `awards.id` is required so that references from `contracts.awardID` can resolve.

+The number of required fields is small, because OCDS standardizes the format in which contracting information is disclosed; it does not standardize the minimum amount of contracting information to disclose.
+Publishers choose what to disclose.
+That said, publishers are encouraged to populate as many fields as they can, without using placeholder values and without repeating the same value from an information source across multiple fields.

 **Note: If any conflicts are found between this text, and the text within the schema, the schema takes precedence.**